denschub/firefox-tabgroups/README.md

 Simplified Tab Groups for Firefox
 =================================

+**NOTE**: This project is currently unmaintained.
+If someone wants to take over, [check this discussion](https://github.com/denschub/firefox-tabgroups/issues/60#issuecomment-388541616) and drop me a note.

+---

 This project aims to provide a simple add-on to replace some functionalities from TabView/Tab Groups/Panorama which were removed from Firefox due to a lot of open bugs and a very low overall usage.